feelpp/feelpp-book/QuickReference/Spaces/functionspace.md

 > **Note**: one important feature in `FunctionSpace`  is that it embeds the definition of element which allows for the strict definition of an `Element` of a `FunctionSpace`  and thus ensures the correctness of the code.

 An element has its representation as a vector, also in the case of product of multiple spaces.
-Other supported operations are interpolation and extraction of components be it a product of function spaces element or a vectorial/matricial element:
+Other supported operations are interpolation and extraction of components be it a product of function spaces element or a vectorial/matricial element.

 ```cpp
 FunctionSpace<Mesh<Simplex<2> >,